 The Coast Guard is ideal for anybody who wants a real peacetime mission and can see themselves working in law enforcement and sea rescue.
 It also provides you with a range of skills ideal for landing a civilian job or a job in another law enforcement capacity.

 If you’re graduating high school soon and aren’t sure what you want to do next, joining the military after high school could be a great step forward in your future career.
-Not only is joining the military after high school provides you with the honor of serving your country but these benefits of going into the military after high school can also not be overlooked.
+Of course, this decision should not be taken lightly.
+If you’re considering joining the military after high school, reach out to speak with a career counselor or military recruiter to learn more.